 Technology-enthusiasts and academia quickly started using Linux as their kernel and as soon as it was GPL-ed there existed a full GNU OS with a working kernel.
-This is why you may read/hear the term GNU/Linux.
-Be careful here, some people are very picky about using Linux only when referring to the kernel and GNU/Linux when referring to a distro.
+This is why you may read/hear the term "GNU/Linux".
+Be careful here, some people are very picky about using "Linux" only when referring to the kernel and "GNU/Linux" when referring to an operating system using a lot of GNU-tools and running Linux as a Kernel.

 Linux' open source nature made it possible that its development proceeded very quickly with thousands of people contributing code and time.
-The current major release of Linux is version 4, the original 4.0 kernel was released in 2015.
-While Linux is often hailed as the example of a successful open source project with loads of people sacrificing their spare time to make the Linux kernel better, today this is obsolete in large parts.
+The current major release of Linux is version 5, the original 5.0 kernel was released in 2019.
+While Linux is often hailed as the example of a successful open source project with loads of people sacrificing their spare time to make the Linux kernel better, this is largely obsolete today.
 For the kernel releases between 4.8-4.13, 87.7% to 91.8% of the changes have been done by people who are paid for this by various companies.2 This is not necessarily a bad thing, it just shows that the IT-industry heavily relies on Linux and therefore actively develops it and also that Linux today is very far from being a hobbyists' project but a mature OS kernel developed mostly by professionals.